hiepnguyen57/meta-beaglebone/README.md

 This script need to know the TMPDIR to find the binaries.
 It looks for an environment variable called OETMP.

-So, you can export this environment variable before running `copy_boot.sh`
+So, you must export this environment variable before running `copy_boot.sh`

 ```
 dark@hiepnguyen:~/yocto/meta-olli/scripts$ export OETMP=/home/dark/yocto/build/tmp

 ```

-Then run the `copy_boot.sh` script passing the location of eMMC flash.
+Then run the `copy_boot.sh` script passing the location of eMMC flash memory.

 ```
 dark@hiepnguyen:~/yocto/meta-olli/scripts$ ./copy_boot.sh sdc